catalyst-cloud/catalystcloud-docs/source/block-storage.rst

   When referring to block devices in ``/etc/fstab`` it is recommended that UUID or volume label is used instead of using the device name explicitly.
-It is possible for device names to change after a reboot particularity when there are multiple attached volumes.
+It is possible for device names to change after a reboot, particularly when there are multiple attached volumes.

 *********************************************